 In five years, your P10,000 initial deposit earned P2,762.82 or 27.62%.
-It may look small at first, but if you also increase your principal monthly or annually, your deposit will grow even more significantly.
+It may look small initially, but if you increase your principal monthly or annually, your deposit will grow even more significantly.

-Based on the previous example, compound interest may look like a great deal.
-However, this will only work in your favor if you’re the one lending money to institutions like the bank.
-But if you’re the one borrowing money, it will be another story.
+Based on the previous example, compound interest may look great.
+However, this will only work in your favor if you're the one lending money to institutions like the bank.
+But if you're the one borrowing money, it will be another story.

 Since compound interest is an interest that earns interest, this means that if you're a borrower, and haven't paid your debt, then compound interest will put you into deeper debt.

 Let's look at one of the more common types of consumer debt, credit card debt.
 We will use the maximum annual interest rate of 24% per annum based on the BSP Circular 1098, series of 2020, in our calculations.